hitblast/hitblast.github.io/content/blogs/becoming-an-academic-weapon.md

 after not studying for months will be dumbfounded if they want to start now.

 Yeah, it *is* technically possible, but with some strategy.
-Again, following my previous point, **don't create a routine, yet!** The dopamine would reset everything you've read so far in this blog with instant gratification you're not really supposed to get right now.
+Again, following my previous point, **don't create a routine, yet!** The dopamine would reset everything you've read so far in this blog entry with instant gratification you're not really supposed to get right now.

 Okay so, the strategy...